 Resting in a cool place, lying down, and elevating legs is recommended.
 Have the person lie on their side if they are sick to their stomach.
 Remove heavy, outer clothing.
 Wet and fan.
-Put ice packs in armpits and groin if they are available.
+Place cold, wet cloths over the head, trunk, arms, and legs.
+Fan, and exchange cloths to keep them cool.
+Use ice if available.